30 Last Minute DIY Halloween Hair And Costume Ideas

 Using a 1-inch curling barrel, curl small sections of hair in alternating directions for a messier look.
 Once both your pigtails are curled, spray some hairspray, and you’re done!

 From bad girl to good girl, the classic princess costume never fails.
-It's the perfect last-minute go-to costume because you can likely pull your entire outfit from your existing wardrobe.
+It's the perfect last minute Halloween costume because you can likely pull your entire outfit from your existing wardrobe.
 All you need is an old prom dress, some high heels, and of course, the perfect hairstyle to go with it.
 Whether you're interested in being a Disney princess or just looking for an excuse to add flowers to your hair and sing to woodland creatures, we've got you covered.
 Here’s a tutorial to achieve a classic Cinderella Halloween hairstyle.
 Mimi wears her 220g Ombre Chestnut Luxies in this tutorial, for that princess length and volume.

 Using a rattail comb, create a middle part down the middle of your head.
 Once you are satisfied with the part, smooth your hair down on both sides with your hands, then brush through your hair to remove any tangles.